03 Oct 24

-Pilgrim passports & compostelas
+Pilgrim passports & compostelas on the Camino

 A pilgrim passport is part of your Camino experience.
-While it is not strictly necessary to have one if you are not staying in Albergues they are are still a great memento of your trip and will entitle you to your Compostela certificate once you reach Santiago.
+While it is not strictly necessary to have one if you are not staying in Albergues they are still a great memento of your trip and will entitle you to your Compostela certificate once you reach Santiago.

 The Camino passport is an official Camino document and will be issued to you with your Camino pre-departure pack if you have planned a trip with RAW Travel.
 They can also be purchased for a few euros at one of the pilgrims offices on the Camino or from the Australian friends of the Camino.